LAN QIAO International Collegiate Programming Contest 2019

-Location: Two branches, Princeton and Boston, the United States.
+Location: Two branches, German main stadium in Berlin and the United States.

 The contest includes: team contest, individual contest, design contest, international contest.
 The contest is divided into preliminary and final.